-If you like small and wired creatures, very few places in the world can beat this little section of North Sulawesi, the Lembeh Strait.
+If you like small and wired critters, very few places in the world can beat this little section of North Sulawesi, the Lembeh Strait.
 I’ve been lucky enough to visit the area on three occasions and every time it blows my mind.

-The format for days 3 and 4 followed the same format.
+Days 3 and 4 followed the same format.
 A practice day and a competition day.

 This time the subjects were much varied, we could photograph pretty much anything that wasn’t a nudibranch or a plant.